Dripping Rock South: A Forested Hike to a Secret Mountain Overlook

 I was so disappointed.
 Then, my friend Ann, who was eager to get to three miles suggested we press on just a few more steps.
 I was so glad we did.

 At the 1.3-mile mark, the gods shined on us and an unexpected wooden “overlook” sign appeared on the left guiding us down a spur trail on the right-hand side.

 This spur trail was less than .1-mile and brought us to truly breathtaking views.
 AllTrails may have let me down, but in the end, the day was saved.

 Once you savor the views, re-trace your steps to your vehicle.
 If you like, consider a drive less than .5-mile south to the Ravens Roost Overlook at milepost 10.7.

-From the parking area, this hike took 1 hr, 45 mins to complete.
+From the parking area, this Central Virginia day hike took 1 hr, 45 mins.
 It looks like this time also includes loads of time spent at the overlooks.

 Post-hike, Devils Backbone Basecamp is a 15-minute drive (reservations required).
 In the opposite direction, Blue Mountain Brewery is a 22-minute drive.

 Both breweries have a variety of beers on tap and full menus.
 For picnickers, the Humpback Rocks Picnic Area is a 4-minute drive north on the Blue Ridge Parkway.